Your support: success stories

 Dr Rassweiler has helped this unique collection gain wider academic and public attention by contributing to exhibitions, publications, acquisitions and curatorial positions.
 In 2007 he supported both the exhibition and the conference proceedings of Good Impressions: Image and Authority in Medieval Seals.
 The exhibition featured magnificent seals owned by royalty, bishops and aristocrats, and placed them alongside the seals of cathedrals, monasteries and guilds to give an authoritative view of medieval life and identity.

-Dr Rassweiler currently funds a project aimed at contextualising the museum’s collection of English seal matrices with recent archaeological finds across the departments of Prehistory and Europe and Portable Antiquities and Treasure.
+Dr Rassweiler currently funds a project aimed at contextualising the museum’s collection of English seal matrices with recent archaeological finds across the Department of Britain, Europe and Prehistory.

 More success stories